CloudGeometry/cg-devx-docs/docs/operators_guide/concept.md

 CG DevX supports different runtime deployment options based on workload needs.
 The most common options are:

 - **Using one cluster**: same cluster for control plane and runtime.
+This cluster should be considered Control Center Cluster (CC Cluster).
 Default option provided with Reference implementation.
 - **Multiple K8S cluster**: CC Cluster (AKA management cluster) + runtime cluster(s) within one region
 - **Multi-region installation**: usually with one control plane cluster per region
 - **Multi-cloud installation**: could combine all the options above